One Green Thing a Day: Small Acts for a Burning World

 Burnout occurs when he does climate action as a chore.
 Instead, he focuses on one reframe, one (green) thing that turned his climate grief to hope grounded.

 A few years later, when his conscience asks whether he did something for his planet, he’ll look back and respond: I did.
 I was there.
-Although it was not always done with great pomp, I proceeded with regularity.
+Although it was not always done with great pomp and circumstance, I proceeded with regularity.
 Hence, for your future, for your conscience, do your one green thing.

 Comments